dneuge/xplane-misc-lua-scripts/Documentation/reality-check.md

 At any time, users can call up the analysis window with detailed information about collected values.

 Users can also log data to later submit them to developers or do their own calculations on collected data.
 Log files can be opened in any spreadsheet program such as LibreOffice or Excel.

+As there have been reports of unintentional time acceleration Reality Check also warns on excessive speeds (much larger than expected) since version 1.0.
+One possible source is the deliberately set ground speed factor from the Instructor Operator Station (dataref `sim/time/ground_speed_flt`) so an additional warning independent from any calculated values is issued if Reality Check finds that factor to not be at `1.0`.

 ## What does the script not do?